Quantum Speedup for Graph Sparsification, Cut Approximation and Laplacian Solving: Refined Quantum Sparsification Algorithm

 \subsubsection{Approximate Resistance Oracle}

 The \emph{effective resistance} in a graph $G$ between a pair of nodes $s$ and $t$ is defined as the effective resistance between $s$ and $t$ after replacing every edge $e$ by a resistor of value $1/w_e$.
-It can be expressed algebraically as $R_{s,t} = (\chi_s - \chi_t)^T L_G^+ (\chi_s - \chi_t)$, so that a Laplacian solver allows to efficiently compute $R_{s,t}$.
+It can be expressed algebraically as $R_{s,t} = (\chi_s - \chi_t)^T L_G^+ (\chi_s - \chi_t)$, where $L_G^+$ is the pseudoinverse of $L_G$ (i.e., the inverse on its image).
+A Laplacian solver hence allows to efficiently compute $R_{s,t}$.
 Spielman and Srivastava proved that in some sense one can efficiently compute \emph{all} effective resistances in roughly the same time.
 More specifically, they showed that it is possible to construct in near-linear time a data structure of size $\tO(n/\epsilon^2)$ that allows to efficiently approximate $R_{s,t}$ for any $s,t$. \begin{theorem}[\cite{spielman2011graph}] Consider a weighted and undirected graph $G$.
 There is an $\tO(m/\epsilon^2)$-time algorithm which computes a $(24 \log(n)/\epsilon^2) \times n$ matrix $Z$ such that with probability at least $1-1/n$, for every pair $s,t \in V$, it holds that

 \end{theorem}

 Hence the matrix $Z$ represents a data structure which allows to $\epsilon$-approximate $R_{s,t}$ for any pair $s,t$ by calculating the 2-norm distance between two columns, each of dimension $\tO(1/\epsilon^2)$.